mgbpm/CATT/README.md

 ## Usage

-To use `clingen-ai-tools`, run the `main.py` script in the root project directory.
+To use CATT, run the `main.py` script in the root project directory.

 Command line options include: